liquidinvestigations/cluster/Readme.md

   --restart always \
   --privileged \
   --net host \
+  --env USERID=123 \
+  --env GROUPID=456 \
-  --user 1066:601 \
+  --env DOCKERGROUPID=789 \
   --volume /var/run/docker.sock:/var/run/docker.sock \
-  --volume $HERE/cluster.ini:/opt/cluster/cluster.ini:ro \
+  --volume "$PWD:$PWD" \
+  --workdir "$PWD" \
   liquidinvestigations/cluster
 ```

-You need to provide `cluster.ini` (there is one in `examples/`) and optionally
+You need to provide `cluster.ini` (there is one in `examples/`) and UID/GIDs
-mount docker volumes for `/opt/cluster/etc` and `/opt/cluster/var`.
+for the user that's running the container.
+Of course, the user needs to be in
+the `docker` group, and the GID of that group should be set as the env `DOCKERGROUPID`.

+The volume path `./var` has to be the same both inside and outside the Docker
+container.
+This is because both Nomad running inside the container and the
+host dockerd access the data directory using the path inside the container.

 Example usage: [ci/test-docker.sh](ci/test-docker.sh)